Gallery-of-Kaeon/Kaeon-FUSION/README.md

 on ironing out bugs in the interpreter, and on new features.
 Therefore,
-one should consider the project to be in open beta.
+one should consider the project to be in open alpha.
 If you have an issue with any of the provided resources, please let us know.